 - ensure public safety

 - advocate appropriate scope of practice

 Q: How does the Consensus Model impact the scope of practice for the certified nurse practitioner (CNP)?A: With the Consensus Model, adult NPs are required to be educated, and their competencies assessed via national certification exams, in care of the entire adult patient population (young adults, older adults and the frail elderly).
 Acute care and primary care remain separate CNP roles; the acute and primary care delineation applies only to pediatric and adult-gerontology population foci.
 Scope of practice of the nurse practitioner is not setting specific but is based on patient care needs.

 Q: How does the Consensus Model affect the adult ACNPC certification program offered by AACN Certification Corporation?

 A: Current NPs may continue to renew their certification into the future, as long as it does not lapse and renewal requirements are met.
-If you allow your adult ANCPC certification to expire, you will need to meet the eligibility requirements for the adult-gerontology acute care NP exam.
+If you allow your adult ACNPC certification to expire, you will need to meet the eligibility requirements for the adult-gerontology acute care NP exam.
 Adult ACNP certificants interested in adult-gerontology ACNP certification will most likely need to obtain a post-graduate certificate to be eligible to sit for the ACNPC-AG exam.